nesi/training-environment/ansible/README.md

 ```
 # /etc/hosts snippet

-# this one should be the IP for web-node from host.ini
+# this one should be the IP for webnode from host.ini
 1.2.3.4 ood.flexi.nesi

-# this one should be the IP for services-node from host.ini
+# this one should be the IP for servicesnode from host.ini
 5.6.7.8 ood-idp.flexi.nesi
 ```